ax15/SOGO_admin/README.md

 - allow bulk import via CSV file
-- by default only users with gid==700 (mailusers) and gid==10 (wheel) will be shown (change group_filter in SOGOUserManager for yours mailusers gid)
+- by default only users with gid==700 (mailusers) and gid==10 (wheel) will be shown
 - don't forget to replace 'domain.tld' on your own mail domain
+- don't forget to change DB access credentials

+Before first run:
+  - change group_filter in SOGOUserManager for yours mailusers gid
+  - change database user sogo:sogo and DB name 'sogo' as required

 Permanent Beta